venkatb4u/page_basket/README.md

 A scalable web boilerplate for anyone who's in need to kickstart developing webpages using html, css and javascript.

+## When to use ?
+If you're to develop a set of static web pages (html,css & js), and to quick-start the dev process in less than a minute time.

 ## Why this?

 This is to achieve maintaining a generic codebase throughout the development, facilitating reusability of components (be it styles or javascript based).